 The Québec maritime Blog

 Do you have sea legs and would like to discover the maritime regions of Québec from a unique perspective?
-Two ships offer you the opportunity to navigate the St. Lawrence during your next vacation: the CTMA Vacancier, which links Montréal to the Îles de la Madeleine, and the Bella Desgagnés, which will take you to the Minganie and Lower North Shore regions.
+Two ships offer you the opportunity to enjoy a cruise on the St. Lawrence during your next vacation: the CTMA Vacancier, which sails from Montréal to the Îles de la Madeleine (and back), and the Bella Desgagnés, which will take you to the Minganie and Lower North Shore regions.
 We asked two of our colleagues to tell us about their experiences aboard these ships.

 CTMA Cruise to the Islands: An Immersion Experience!

 I will start by saying that my CTMA cruise to the Îles de la Madeleine is one of my top three best memories of my time in Québec.
 The cruise was an amazing, authentic and truly unique experience lasting eight days and seven nights, with never a dull moment.

 Every Friday, from June to September, the CTMA Vacancier leaves Montréal and sets off for the Gulf of St. Lawrence.
 Its destination is the Îles de la Madeleine, a beautiful little archipelago that about 350 passengers will get to explore for three days, before heading back to Montréal.
 What they may not realize is that they’ll actually be immersed in Madelinot culture for the entire cruise.